OnePlus Watch release date, price, news and features

 Battery life

-The watch powers up with a connector that attaches, via magnets, to the back of the watch - right now we don't have a figure on how long this takes though.
+The watch powers up with a connector that attaches, via magnets, to the back of the watch.
+According to the OnePlus Watch presentation, it takes just 20 minutes to power the device with a full week's worth of charge.

 - Will the OnePlus Watch be one of the best smartwatches?